 So how can a woman who hurts herself after an infidelity stop this madness?
 Love and acceptance, it’s that simple.
 This love is not the Hollywood romanticized form of the word but rather a true love and acceptance of herself.
 This sounds easy enough but can be quite difficult for a woman who has never felt good about who she is on the inside rather that what she has, does, or looks like on the outside.
 But, it can be done.

 This process of re-building self-worth based on the essence of who one is as a human requires that they accept all the parts and pieces of themselves, even those they may not like to look at or want to admit to.
 Just as with any healthy relationship, building a healthy self-esteem takes time, commitment, and follow-through.
 There are many self-help books, therapists, and coaches who can help and guide you along the way.
 The most important piece is that you take pro-active steps to build this new way of valuing yourself and stop the self-destructive behavior.
 This will ultimately will lead to a fresh and fulfilled life.”
 See original article.

-It always sounds so simple when you read things like this, but I agree that in order for a betrayed to get their self-esteem back and recover from infidelity is indeed through loving and accepting themselves and realize that, yes, they are okay just the way they are – faults and all.
+It always sounds so simple when you read things like this, but I agree that for a betrayed person to get their self-esteem back and recover from infidelity is by loving and accepting themselves and realizing that, yes, they are okay just the way they are – faults and all.